afantasia-me/afantasia-me.github.io/index.md

 # Op.
 Nil

-This is the current, temporary home of me, Alex.
+This is my current (temporary) home.

-My usual handle is "babel".
-Can be "afantasia" or "segfault", depends on context/platform.
+My usual handles are "afantasia" and "babel", depends on context/platform.
+I've a few older handles floating around, but they're not too important now.

 I read books 📚 and drink tea 🍵.